JuStrait/CodeRefactor/README.md

 # CodeRefactor

-This is my first homework assignment for my coding bootcamp through KU.
+## This is my first homework assignment for my coding bootcamp through KU.

-We were given preexisting code and instructed to refactor it.
+### We were given existing code and instructed to refactor it.

-Specifically we are to:
+** Specifically we are to: **

     : organze the html and css semantically
     : check for and correct any mistakes in the html and css